oopsmonk/documentation/account-module/1.0/tutorials/java/make-payment.md

     :::

-2. If you dont have a CDA that contains IOTA tokens, follow [this guide](../java/generate-cda.md)
+2. If you don't have a CDA that contains IOTA tokens, follow [this guide](../java/generate-cda.md)

 3. After making sure that the CDA is still active, send a deposit to it